rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 The above incoming parameters are reassembled into iptables rules.
 For more information on how to use this command, visit `tools/istio-iptables/pkg/cmd/root.go`.

-The significance of the container's existence is that it allows the sidecar agent to intercept all inbound and outbound traffic to the pod, redirect all inbound traffic to port 15006 (sidecar) except port 15090 (used by Mixer) and port 15092 (Ingress Gateway), and then intercept outbound traffic from the application container which is processed by sidecar (listening through port 15001) and then outbound.
+The significance of the container's existence is that it allows the sidecar agent to intercept all inbound and outbound traffic to the pod, redirect all inbound traffic to port 15006 (sidecar) except port 15090 (used by Prometheus) and port 15092 (Ingress Gateway), and then intercept outbound traffic from the application container which is processed by sidecar (listening through port 15001) and then outbound.
 See the [official Istio documentation](https://istio.io/docs/ops/deployment/requirements/) for port usage in Istio.

 **Command analysis**